 The Committee also makes compensation decisions affecting the executive officers and the members of UTC's Executive Leadership Group (the "ELG"), consisting of approximately 25 to 30 of UTC's most senior executives.
-The CEO and the Senior Vice President, Human Resources & Organization determine the compensation of other executives and oversee compensation program administration The Committee also reviews management development and succession policies and programs.
+The CEO and the Senior Vice President, Human Resources & Organization determine the compensation of other executives and oversee compensation program administration.
+The Committee also reviews management development and succession policies and programs.

 While the Chairman & CEO and the Senior Vice President, Human Resources & Organization attend Committee meetings regularly by invitation, the Committee, subject to Board oversight, is the final decision maker regarding the compensation paid to each of the named executive officers listed in UTC's proxy statement and the other members of the ELG.
 It also oversees compensation practices for other executive officers.
-The Committee considers certain matters in executive ession.
-The Committee or Comm
+The Committee considers certain matters in executive session.
+The Committee's Chair reports to the Board on actions taken at each meeting.